syncfusion-content/windowsforms-docs/WindowsForms/Scroll-Frame/ContextMenu.md

 ### Showing the custom context menu in ScrollBar

-The custom context menu can be shown by setting the `ContextMenu` property of the ContextMenuShowingEventArgs with custom [ContextMenu](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Core.WinForms~Syncfusion.WinForms.Controls.Events.ContextMenuShowingEventArgs~ContextMenu.html) using the [ContextMenuShowing](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Core.WinForms~Syncfusion.WinForms.Controls.ScrollBarBase~ContextMenuShowing_EV.html) event.
+The custom context menu can be shown by setting the `ContextMenu` property of the `ContextMenuShowingEventArgs` with custom [ContextMenu](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Core.WinForms~Syncfusion.WinForms.Controls.Events.ContextMenuShowingEventArgs~ContextMenu.html) using the [ContextMenuShowing](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Core.WinForms~Syncfusion.WinForms.Controls.ScrollBarBase~ContextMenuShowing_EV.html) event.

-**Note**: This is applicable for both the horizontal and vertical scrollbars.
+N> This is applicable for both the horizontal and vertical scrollbars.

 {% tabs %}
 {% highlight c# %}